GitCVfb/SUNet/README.md

 ```

 ## Demo with our pretrained model
-You can now test our code with the provided images in the `demo` folder.
+You can now test our model with the provided images in the `demo` folder.
+Other examples in the dataset can be tested similarly.
 To do this, simply run
 ```
 sh demo.sh
 ```

 ## Datasets
-- **Carla-RS:** and **Fastec-RS:** Download them to your local computer from [here](https://github.com/ethliup/DeepUnrollNet)
+- **Carla-RS:** and **Fastec-RS:** Download them to your local computer from [here](https://github.com/ethliup/DeepUnrollNet).

 ## Training and evaluating
-You can run following commands to re-train the networks.
+You can run following commands to re-train the network.
 ```
 # !!
 Please update the corresponding paths in 'train.sh' with  #
 # !! your own local paths, before run following command!!      #